vamseeachanta/pyproject-starter/src/AI_DEVELOPMENT_HISTORY.md

 ### For Ongoing Development
 - When adding new modules, use the `py_package_template` namespace
 - Import statements should reference `py_package_template`
-- External documentation should reference the package as `py-package-template`
+- External documentation should reference the package as `pyproject-starter`

 ### For Testing
 - Test imports should use `py_package_template`